The Club does not reopen until April

 Dress Code

-"Greys " - for most weekday matches.
+"Greys " – for most weekday matches - Club Shirt with grey or black bottoms

-At other times - Roll ups (informal games) or practice
+At other times - Roll ups (informal games) or practice - smart casual wear in any colour.

 Suppliers of bowling equipment